This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Deciding where to stay in Bali can make or break your trip.
 So picking the right area and hotel to call ‘home’ for a few days or more is essential.
-After spending over 9 months here over 6 visits I think I’ve finally got it sussed out so I hope this helps you to plan your perfect trip to the ‘Islands of the gods’ which truly offers something for everyone.
+After spending over ten months here across eight visits, I think I’ve finally got the island’s four corners sussed out, so I hope this helps you to plan your perfect trip to Bali, which – regardless of what some people might say – I truly believe can deliver a special experience for everyone who visits.

-I’ve spent countless days and my own dollar putting together and revising this guide so you can be sure all the recommendations are from me and my personal experiences staying in my beloved Bali.
+Having spent countless days (and my own dollars) putting together and revising this guide, 90% of these hotel recommendations are from my own personal experiences staying in Bali, and the other 10% come courtesy of friends’ suggestions.

 It is close to the airport, full of nightclubs, bars, small shops and plenty of haggling opportunities.
 There are plenty of accommodation options and shops here which are a good price and right by the beach.